DominicWatson/locee/README.md

-# Boxer
+# Lucky

-Boxer is a neat GUI application for managing local Lucee web applications to be run using runwar.
+Lucky is a neat GUI application for managing local Lucee web applications.

 It is pre-alpha, nothing to see here... yet.